domchen/tspack/README.md

-# tslib
+# tspack
-A set of complementary tools to TypeScript
+A module bundler for TypeScript